web3j/epirus-gradle-plugin/README.md

 [Solidity](https://github.com/web3j/solidity-gradle-plugin) plugins so they will add tasks for compilation and generation of web3j contract wrappers.

-In addition, this plugin registers the task `uploadMetadata` which will upload automatically the Solidity contract metadata files to your Epirus node.
+In addition, this plugin registers the task `uploadMetadata`, which will upload automatically the Solidity contract metadata files to your Epirus node.

 To customize the plugin with your node URL you can use the plugin extension DSL: